Berjaya Air

-Berjaya Air is an airline with its head office in the Berjaya Hangar of the SkyPark Terminal Building on the premises of Sultan Abdul Aziz Shah Airport in Subang, Selangor, Malaysia.
+Berjaya Air is a Malaysian airline with its head office in the Berjaya Hangar of the SkyPark Terminal Building on the premises of Sultan Abdul Aziz Shah Airport in Subang, Selangor.
 As of 2018, the airline operates charter flights only.

 History

 The airline was established and began operations in 1989.
 It is owned by the Berjaya Group (through Berjaya Land) and was formerly known as Pacific Air Charter.

 At one time the airline had its head office at Terminal 3 of Sultan Abdul Aziz Shah Airport; its offices as of mid-1992 were at Terminal 2.

 The company changed its business model in 2013 by offering Executive Business Premium Jets for business travelers from Subang Skypark.

 In order to promote sea turtle conservation on Redang Island, a direct flight from Subang Skypark Airport to Redang Island is available.
 The aircraft has a special design featuring a sea turtle and underwater scenery and is known as 'Jojo Flight'.
 The name is inspired by the resident turtle at Taaras Beach & Spa Resort.